whitecatboard/Lua-RTOS-ESP32/README.md

    ```lua
    make flashfs
    ```

-1. Connect to the console:
+# Connect to the console

 You can connect to the Lua RTOS console using your favorite terminal emulator program, such as picocom, minicom, hyperterminal, putty, etc ...
 The connection parameters are:

    * speed: 115200 bauds
    * data bits: 8